yakshaving-art/hurrdurr/README.md

 - **-config** the configuration file to use, by default HurrDurr will load *hurrdurr.yml* in the current working directory.
-- **-checksum-check** validates the configuration checksum reading it from a file called as the configuratio file ended in .md5.
+- **-checksum-check** validates the configuration checksum reading it from a file called as the configuration file ended in `.md5`.
 - **-dryrun** don't actually change anything, only evaluates which changes should happen.
 - **-ghost-user** system wide GitLab ghost user. (default "ghost")